Educational Programming

 Our virtual exhibits include local historic photography, the history of the Spanish Flu outbreak in Smithers, the invention of the egg carton, and a Google Earth tour of historic buildings and landscapes.

 The Museum also welcomes teachers to deliver their own lesson plans within the Museum, or to discuss programming ideas with staff.
-Teachers also have full access to our Collections Online web portal, featuring over 10,000 local historial images, as well as digitized primary source documents and artifact photographs freely available for in-classroom use.
+Teachers also have full access to our Collections Online web portal, featuring over 10,000 local historical images, as well as digitized primary source documents and artifact photographs freely available for in-classroom use.

 Other Online Educational Resources